Goblin-95/myproject/matplotlib_project/gui_coord_sender/README.md

-## Coordinate GUI Point & Click ##

 This project is a Python-based graphical interface that animates an object moving across a canvas.
-The object can be moved either by clicking on the canvas or by receiving target coordinates from a separate script running in the background.
-The GUI is built using Tkinter and Matplotlib, with real-time animation support.
+The object can be moved either by clicking on the canvas or by receiving live target coordinates from a separate sender script running in the background.
+The GUI is built using Tkinter and Matplotlib, and now includes size, speed, background, and character selection controls.

 How to use:

+Step 1: Open a terminal window and run the Animating Sender script first

-Step 1: Run the GUI Receiver script to open the visual interface, it will now begin to listen for the incoming data Step 2: Open a new terminal
+Step 2: In a second terminal, run the GUI Receiver script to open the visual interface.
-Step 3: Run the Animating Sender script using the new terminal and the path of the file as so : python "C:\Users\georg\python_projects_all\matplotlibPROJECT\matplotlib_project\gui_coord_sender\animating_sender.py"

-After these steps, you can now click on the interface and the object will move to your target and will continue to do so.
+Once both are running, you can now click on the interface.
+The object will smoothly move to the point you clicked, continuing to move as you click more.
+You can also change the speed and size of the object using the controls on the right.

 What each script does:

-gui_receiver.py launches a visual interface where:
+- gui_receiver.py launches a visual interface where:

-- Users can click to move an image/object on a background.
+- You can click anywhere to send a target location to the sender.
-- Users can choose preset backgrounds and characters.
+- Users can choose preset backgrounds and characters using dropdowns.
-- The object animates between target points.
+- There is a live slider for object size.
+- A dropdown lets you select animation speed: slow, normal, or fast.
+- A “Center Character” button resets the object to the center of the canvas.
-- Starts a socket listener in the background to receive coordinate data from another script.
+- Starts a background thread to listen for live position updates from the sender.
-- When it receives data, it queues the coordinates and animates the object to move there smoothly.
+- When it receives position data, it moves the object smoothly using imshow.

-animating_sender.py is asimple script that:
+- animating_sender.py is a background script that:

-- Connects to the GUI over a local network socket (127.0.0.1):
+- Connects to the GUI over a local socket (127.0.0.1).
-- Sends a predefined list of target coordinates (e.g., (10, 10), (30, 30), (70, 70)) to the GUI.
-- Simulates an external controller or input source sending real-time movement instructions.
+- Listens for coordinate messages like "x,y,speed".
+- Animates the object by sending incremental updates from its current position to the new target.
+- Adjusts speed by changing how many steps and how fast each one is sent:
+- Slow = 70 steps with delay
+- Normal = 50 steps
+- Fast = 30 steps with shorter delay

 How the scripts communicate:

-The communication between the two scripts is done through Python sockets on the same machine (localhost).
+- The two scripts use Python sockets over localhost:
-The GUI (gui_script.py) opens a socket and waits for incoming connections on a specific port (e.g., 65432).
-The sender script connects to that port and sends coordinate strings like "10,10", "30,30", etc.
+- The sender connects first and waits.
+- When the GUI launches, it accepts the sender's connection.

-When the GUI receives a new coordinate:
+- When the user clicks, the GUI sends a message like "40.3,60.7,fast" to the sender.

-- It converts the string to a pair of floats.
-- It queues that position.
+- The sender processes that and sends back a series of intermediate positions.
-- It animates the object to move there.
+- The GUI listens for those and animates the object’s movement accordingly.

-Notes:

-- Make sure both scripts are using the same IP address and port number (both should match).
-- Run the GUI before the sender, or the sender will fail to connect.
-- You must have the required images in the proper backgrounds/ and objects/ folders as referenced in the GUI code.
-- Requires Python libraries: matplotlib, tkinter, PIL (Pillow), and numpy.